AdamMMahmoud/Projects/README.md

 # Coding-Projects
-A collection of my key coding projects in data science and computer science.
+A collection of my key coding projects in data science, math, and computer science.